anhnc55/anhnc55.github.io/career/index.md

 				<p>Jul 2015 – Dec 2016</p>
 				<div class="experience-details">
                     <div>
-                            - Building iOS applications for customers and products of the company.
+                            - Design, develop and optimize the performance of "Job Seeker" app.
                         <br>- Analyzing requirements and developing the new features, bug fixes, standardizing code format, and supporting team members.
+                        <br>- Continuously discover, develop, and implement new technologies to maximize app efficiency.
+                        <br>- Collaborate with the Product Design team to define, design, and refine product features.
                     </div>
 				</div>
 			</div>